- Have you had pain or discomfort for 3 or more days per month in last 3 months?

 Women are affected three times more likely to suffer from this condition than men.
 The condition commonly begins in teenage to early adulthood.

+Irritable bowel syndrome should really be renamed “irritable bowel symptoms”.
 IBS is now recognized to be exacerbated by a number of stimuli.
 For some people it is foods such as wheat, dairy products (although often yoghurt is OK), citrus fruit, tea, coffee and alcohol.
 An imbalance in the normal intestinal flora (SIBO) caused by a previous round of antibiotics or a viral, bacterial or parasitic infection can lead to inflammation and spasm of IBS.
-Anxiety and stress reactions seem to be strongly associated.
+Anxiety and stress reactions also seem to be strongly associated.

-During symptomatic episodes the digestive tract contracts excessively, creating abnormal bowel function.
+During symptomatic episodes the digestive tract may contract excessively, creating abnormal bowel function.
 Pain is often crampy, caused by strong contractions of the large intestine, coupled with a heightened sensitivity of pain receptor nerves in the small intestine.

-Breath testing can determine the role of excessive bacteria in the small intestine (SIBO) or the role of undigested sugars.
+Breath testing can determine the role of excessive bacteria in the small intestine (SIBO) or the role of undigested sugars such as lactose and/or fructose.

 Firstly, follow some simple dietary guidelines: